 Swift Creek Route:

-First drive to the town of Duchene, which is along US Highway 40.
+First drive to the town of Duchesne, which is along US Highway 40.
 From Duchene, turn north onto State Highway 87.
 Follow State Highway 87 until it joins with State Highway 134 (this is where state Highway 87 heads due east instead of continuing north) between milepost 15 and 16.
 Follow State Highway 134 north to the little town of Mountain Home.
 Where State Highway 134 begins to head due east at Mountain Home, Continue north on the Moon Lake Road.
 After five miles, turn east on the Yellowstone River Road and to the Yellowstone River Power Plant.
 Continue along the Yellowstone River road to the trailhead at the end of the road, passing the Yellowstone River Dude Ranch and two campgrounds along the way.

 Dry Gulch Trailhead: